STJRush/juicebox/CharlieandCharlie/README.md

 Assistant project manager
 - Charlie Creighton

+The game we designed has

-For our game the main idea is that a ghost is chasing you
+- A ghost chasing you
+- loads of places to hide and explore